 HearNow from CD Baby

 For CD Baby users, you can create your smart link / pivot page with HearNow.
-Unfortunately, I don’t have much information or insight about HearNow since they don’t share much on their website and I’m not about to pay to see what they offer.
+Unfortunately, I don’t have much information or insight about HearNow since they don’t share much on their website.
+I’m not about to pay to see what they offer either.

 I will say that their design looks the most unique out of the other smart link pages.
 Their layout appears to accommodate bigger releases like EPs and albums where you can list all the tracks.
 Similarly to Feature.fm, you let visitors listen to multiple short snippets or the full song directly on the landing page.